Russia's Paris Hilton becomes Putin critic

 She is taking on a man who was once a close ally of her father, late St Petersburg Mayor Anatoly Sobchak, for whom Putin worked as a deputy in the 1990s.

-Sobchak's 2011 income is estimated at $2.8 million by Forbes, and like the American hotel heiress Paris Hilton, she had a privileged upbringing -- benefiting from a system of political patronage that has flourished under Putin.
+Sobchak's 2011 income is estimated at $2.8 million (1.7 million pounds) by Forbes, and like the American hotel heiress Paris Hilton, she had a privileged upbringing -- benefiting from a system of political patronage that has flourished under Putin.

-She has been criticized as a celebrity party lover but her new television series was intended to be a more high-brow venture, even though she appeared in the first program wearing a T-shirt with a picture of Putin as a child.
+She has been criticised as a celebrity party lover but her new television series was intended to be a more high-brow venture, even though she appeared in the first programme wearing a T-shirt with a picture of Putin as a child.

 The political debate she hosted with members of the opposition and pro-Putin groups on Russian MTV was unusually lively in a country where the Kremlin has a tight grip on the media.